 - Prepare an appropriate interview outfit.
 Our Clothing Closet is a resource for students in need of professional attire for an interview, career fair, or professional networking event.

 - Make note of the name and title of the interviewer or the person you will check-in with.

 - Have the following items prepared: copies of your resume, a list of references, a notepad, and pens.

 The Day of the Interview

 - Be on time!
-Arrive at least 10–15 minutes early.
+Aim to arrive at least 10–15 minutes early.

 - Bring the supplies you prepared the night before your interview.

-- Make sure you answer the question your interviewer is asking.
+- Listen carefully to the interviewer and make sure you answer the question your interviewer is asking.